-- timeOut : the time in seconds before any test is considerated as unknown.
-Set it to 0 to disable the time-out.
-Will be defaulted as 60. - verboseLevel : the required level to output messages from the testsuite.
-Can be one of those values: error, warning, info, verbose, debug.
-Will be defaulted as info. - reportName : the final report name (without extension).
-Default value is testsuite-report. - customPropertiesExtension : the extension of the custom properties for each test.
-For instance, if it is set to .options , a test named xxx/Test1.class will be associated with xxx/Test1.options .
+Attribute Description Default value Description Default value Name The time is accorde before only test is considerated as we timeOut The time in seconds before any test is considerated as un- 60 cincout known.
+Set it to 0 to disable the time-out. verbosele The required level to output messages from the testsuite. info VEIDUSELE Can be one of those values: error, warning, info, 11110 verbose, debug. and a set N and The final report name (without extension). tootooitoo manant reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties pertiesEiftensien to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
 If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
 If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value.
-By default, custom properties extension is .properties. - commonProperties: the properties to apply to every test of the testsuite.
-Those options might be overridden by the custom properties of each test.
-If this option is set and the file exists, the property testsuite.common. properties is set to the absolute path of the harnessScript file.
-By default, there is not any common properties. - label : the build label.
-Will be generated as a timestamp by the testsuite if not set. - productName : the name of the current tested product.
-Default value is TestSuite. - jvm: the location of your Java VM to start the testsuite (the harnessScript is called as is: [jvm] [...] buildfile [harnessScript]).
-Will be defaulted as your java.home location if the property is set, or to java. - jvmargs : the arguments to pass to the Java VM started for each test. - testsuiteReportFileProperty: the name of the Ant property in which is stored the path of the final report.
-Default value is testsuite.report.file and path is [outputDir]/[label]/[reportName].xml - testsuiteReportDirProperty : the name of the Ant property in which is store the path of the directory of the final report.
-Default value is testsuite.report.dir and path is [outputDir]/[label] - testsuiteResultProperty : the name of the Ant property in which you want to have the result of the testsuite (true or false), depending if every tests successfully passed the testsuite or not.
+The properties to apply to every test of the testsuite.
+Those no common properties commonPro peoptions might be overridden by the custom properties of each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file.
+The build label. timestamp of when the testsuite label was invoked.
+The name of the current tested product. productNa me TestSuite The location of your Java VM to start the testsuite (the j∨m harnessScript is called as is: [jvm] [] -buildfile java.home location if the property [harnessScript]). is set, java otherwise.
+The arguments to pass to the Java VM started for each test.
+None. jvmargs The name of the Ant property in which the path of the tootouite monost Cills testsuite RennaltFeport gestored.
+Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml The name of the Ant property in which is store the path of the testsuite Renort Directory of the final report.
+Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite Result of the testsuite (true or false), depending if every tests successfully passed the testsuite or not.
 Ignored tests do not affect this result.